Rehansaputradewantoro/ForexSmartBot/README.md

 - **Backtesting**: Use historical data to test and refine strategies before live trading.

 ## License
-This project is licensed using Apaeche 2.0
+This code is provided under the Apache 2.0 License

 ## Contact
 For any questions or support, please contact coffee@joma.dev